 Engineering is the application of mathematical and scientific principles, technological tools, and practical experience to the solution of real-world problems.
-Engineering at Valdosta State University is part of the Department of Physics, Astronomy, and Geosciences.
-It is considered a pre-engineering discipline, since no degree in engineering is offered.
-However, courses from engineering, the sciences, mathematics, computer science, humanities, and the social sciences provide a strong and intensive curriculum that effectively covers two to three years of work for a wide variety of engineering fields.
+The Engineering Studies Program at Valdosta State University is part of the Department of Physics, Astronomy, and Geosciences.
+No degree in engineering is offered; however, courses from engineering, the sciences, mathematics, computer science, the humanities, and the social sciences provide a strong and intensive curriculum that effectively covers two to three years of work for a wide variety of engineering fields.
 The remaining course work required for a Bachelor's degree is completed by transfer to a four-year engineering institution.
 Formal agreements exist for transfer to the Georgia Institute of Technology and to Mercer University, but informal transfer arrangements can also be made with other qualified institutions.
-The Engineering Dual Degree Program with Georgia Institute of Technology enables students to earn a B.S. degree from Valdosta State University and a B. S. in engineering degree from Georgia Institute of Technology.
+The Engineering Dual Degree Program with the Georgia Institute of Technology enables students to earn a B.S. degree from Valdosta State University and a B. S. in engineering degree from the Georgia Institute of Technology.

-The Pre-Engineering program is designed to prepare students to transfer as third-year students into an engineering curriculum at a degree-granting institution.
-A major part of this program is the Regents' Engineering Transfer Program (RETP) administered by the Georgia Institute of Technology.
-The program covers course work through the first two years in four major tracks: Civil Engineering, Electrical and Computer Engineering, Industrial Engineering, and Mechanical and Aerospace Engineering.
-Other alternatives for transfer in engineering include the Mercer University Transfer Program in Biomedical Engineering, Computer Engineering, Electrical Engineering, Environmental Engineering, Industrial Engineering, and Mechanical Engineering, and the Regular Transfer option to University of Georgia in Agricultural Engineering and Biological Engineering.
-The Regular Transfer program option also includes transfer to Southern Polytechnic State University to complete a Bachelor of Science degree in an engineering technology major.
+The Engineering Studies Program is designed to prepare students to transfer as third-year students into an engineering curriculum at a degree-granting institution.
+A major part of this program is the Regents' Engineering Transfer Program (RETP), administered by the Georgia Institute of Technology.
+The program covers course work through the first two years in four major tracks: civil engineering, electrical and computer engineering, industrial engineering, and mechanical and aerospace engineering.
+Other alternatives for transfer in engineering include the Mercer University Transfer Program in biomedical engineering, computer engineering, electrical engineering, environmental engineering, industrial engineering, and mechanical engineering; and the regular transfer option to the University of Georgia in agricultural engineering and biological engineering.
+The regular transfer program option also includes transfer to Southern Polytechnic State University to complete a Bachelor of Science degree in an engineering technology major.

-Students who desire to enter one of these programs should consult the pre-engineering coordinator as early as possible to understand the requirements of the program and to develop an acceptable program of study.
+Students who desire to enter one of these programs should consult the engineering studies coordinator as early as possible to understand the requirements of the program and to develop an acceptable program of study.
 This contact is particularly important for planning the specialized Dual Degree curriculum.

-Students in the pre-engineering program may be able to gain related work experience through the VSU Co-op Program.
+Students in the Engineering Studies Program may be able to gain related work experience through the VSU Co-op Program.
 Such experience may prove valuable in terms of career exploration, acquisition of new skills, and career development.
 In most cases, the Co-op work contract can be continued without interruption after a student transfers to a four-year engineering school.
-Students seeking more information should contact the Coordinator of Pre-Engineering or the Office of Cooperative Education.
+Students seeking more information should contact the Coordinator of Engineering Studies or the Office of Cooperative Education.